 As with any other SaaS offering, cloud-based data warehousing offers sizable cost benefits by eliminating heavy upfront costs.
 No hardware, server rooms, IT-related staffing issues, or operational costs to maintain your DWH.

 It’s no wonder that more and more enterprises are moving their DWHs to the cloud.
-In fact, a survey of 1,060 IT professionals for the T2016 Cloud Computing Trends Report revealed that 95% of respondents are using some form of cloud infrastructure this year, an increase over the 93% reported in 2015.
+In fact, a survey of 786 IT professionals for the 2019 Cloud Computing Trends Report revealed that 94% of respondents are using some form of cloud infrastructure this year.

 In the long run, though, if the scale of data, processing, and the transfer rate of data becomes very large, on-premise DWH is likely to offer cost advantages.